turingschool/md_launch_curriculum/Mod2/Lessons/Week4/LINQ.md

  */
  ```

  Query and Method syntax both accomplish the same thing, but Method syntax is a bit easier to write and read.
-So, nearly all of the time, we will ask you to use Method syntax when using LINQ.
+So, we will be using Method syntax when using LINQ.

 ## Checks for Understanding
 ```c#